charles-hood/lumen-blog/content/posts/2024-13-02--roatan-reflections-low-key-moments/index.md

 With the afternoon free, I caught up on blogging, finding it therapeutic to document the day's moments.
 It felt good to write, and a couple of people actually asked, "Where's the blog update for today?"
 (Practically going viral! 🤣)

-Dinner plans for [Taco Tuesday](./media/IMG_6154.jpeg) will round off another day of conversation and camaraderie.
+Dinner plans for <a href="./media/IMG_6154.jpeg" target="_blank">Taco Tuesday</a> will round off another day of conversation and camaraderie.
 As clouds gather, no sunset photos are expected tonight.
 With that, I'm signing off.
 Adios for now!

 P.S.
 Sometimes it [rains.](https://youtu.be/QuIY_zHXqdA?si=E7XYrjzUBXd0tQlu)